heiko1234/data_science_tutorials/rusted_parts/Readme_part3.md

 data["color rating dict"] = [int(element) for element in data["color rating dict"]]

+fig = None

+fig = px.parallel_coordinates(
+    data,
+    color="color rating dict",
+    dimensions=['color rating dict', 'Thickness', 'L*', 'a*', "b*"],
+    # color_continuous_scale=px.colors.diverging.Tealrose
+)

+plotly.offline.plot(fig)

 ```

 ![Overall_Correlation](./assets/Overall_correlation.png)

 It is also easy to set the specification limits to almost obtain classification level 0 (Normal Black).
+If you make the plotly graphic you can interact with it in the internet browser to play with the limits.

 ![Overall_Limits](./assets/Overall_Spezification.png)